NotSpecial/fairguidegenerator/README.md

 ```

 Now all is set up for development.
-Instead of using environment vars, they can be put into a file named
+Instead of using environment vars, the SOAP credentials can be put into a file named
 `config.py`.